 Other operational issues, such as safety and environmental impact are usually formulated as constraints.
-For cases with good marked conditions we often have a constrained optimum and the cost function can be simplified to J = -TP (mode II, maximum throughput).
+For cases with good market conditions we often have a constrained optimum and the cost function can be simplified to J = -TP (mode II, maximum throughput).

 Other cost functions are also possible.
 For example, consider the extraction process.
-Here, the optimum is to keep a constant product composition x_E , but this is not possible, even at steady-state, because there is no online measurement.
+Here, the optimum is to keep a constant product composition $x_E$ , but we can not control it directly because there is no online measurement.
 We therefore want to control something else that gives indirect control of the primary output (Hori et al., 2005).
-The cost function is then $J = (x_E - x{ES})^2$.
+The cost function is then $J = (x_E - x{ES})^2$ .